Playing in High Altitudes

 By Samson Dubina

-What are you doing to prepare for the US Nationals in Las Vegas this July?
+Are you going to Las Vegas this December to compete in the US Open?
 Have you considered the fact that the altitude in Las Vegas does have an impact on your performance?

 Santa Fe, New Mexico is 7100 feet elevation, Flagstaff Arizona is 7000 feet elevation, Denver Colorado is 5000 feet elevation, and Las Vegas is 2000 feet elevation.
 In comparison, Las Vegas is not extremely high, but it is high enough to make a slight difference.
 Because the air is thinner at 2000 feet elevation, the ball travels faster through the air and doesn’t dip down as much.
 So, this slightly changes all your shots.
 For example, your loop will go faster and won’t have as much downward curve.